 1. References Are the Only Way to Get Some Information

 First, sometimes the only way to get information about a candidate is to ask other people.

 2. To Confirm Information

-Sometimes, employers want to double-check what a candidate has told them.
+Second, sometimes recruiters and hiring managers want to double-check what a job candidate has told them.

 3. To Disqualify Candidates

 - Would you rehire this person?
 If yes, why?
 If no, why not?

 - Is there anything I should have asked you about that I haven’t?

-Every once in a while, the answer to one of those questions turned out to be a deal killer.
+Every once in a while, the answer to one of those questions was a red flag and a deal killer.

 4. To Predict Future Job Performance